33. In Love With Spring: My Novel Online

 “Whadya mean weirdo?
 Doncha mean he’s the coolest?”

 “Yeah, that’s what I mean.”
-Her gaze traveled from the monster to Mr. Guillen’s face.
+Her gaze traveled from the figure to Mr. Guillen’s face.
 “He’s the coolest.”

-Mr. Guillen shrugged; kept working on the monster and didn’t meet her eyes.
+Mr. Guillen shrugged; kept working and didn’t meet her eyes.

-“It’s not good enough.”
-He held up the monster again.
+“He’s not good enough.”
+Mr. Guillen held him up again.
 “Goodbye, Allie Cat!
 It was nice knowing you!”

-He felt weak.
-It would have been so easy to just bury his face into her sweater; drink in her scent… but he pulled away, pushed his seat back, and stood.
-Looking down at the ill-fated monster, he said, “Ha, and they say nothing exciting ever happens in the Art Club.”
+Mr. Guillen pulled away, pushed his seat back, and stood.
+Looking down at the ill-fated Pre-Raphaelite young man, he said, “Ha, and they say nothing exciting ever happens in the Art Club.”

 Allie was shaking all over, and deep down felt a hot, urgent longing.
 “I should get going,” she managed to say.

-Her friends had taken possession of the biggest table in the library, and it was covered with books.
-Jules hoisted her bag off her shoulder onto the floor and took a seat next to Nathaniel.
+Jules’ friends had taken possession of the biggest table in the library, and it was covered with books.
+She hoisted her bag off her shoulder onto the floor and took a seat next to Nathaniel.

 “Please tell me you’ve changed your mind,” Charles greeted her.